querkmachine/beeps.website/src/blog/2026-07-13-newbies-guide-form-implementation.md

 This validation can be visually distracting—as new information is appearing on the screen, potentially shifting the locations of other content—and audibly distracting—as validation messaging interrupts users of screen reader software (assuming it informs these users of an error in the first place).

 Live validation can create a false sense of security.
-If there's no errors being shown then the information must be good, right?
+If there are no errors being shown then the information must be good, right?
 This assumption can actually lead to an increase in erroneous inputs.

 Instead, online forms should **perform validation at the point the user tries to submit the form**.
 This keeps the providing and reviewing phases distinct and separate from one another, with the user only having to switch between them at defined points of the process.